synthetic-methods/xtal/README.md

 	gated <<= std::make_tuple(cell::cue_s<>(123), (Gate) 1);// `gated()[123] == 1`

-They are often used in tandem, e.g. the global block size/step may be updated by `influx` before using `efflux` to `revise` the outcome.
+They are often used in tandem, e.g. the global block size/step may be updated by `influx` before using `efflux` to `review` the outcome.

 	auto resize = resize_t(1024);
 	auto render = render_t(1024);